-Epidemiology networks and consortia
+Networks and consortia Epidemiology

 Thai GIS Net, a group of professionals in Thailand with an interest in GIS and its application in a variety of industries ranging from health to risk analysis and environmental and urban planning.
 We hold networking events with talks on topics related to GIS and spatial analysis.
 We also host links to GIS and spatial data resources for Thailand.
 ThaiGISNet is organised by MORU Epidemiology.
-Sign up for our next event

 The Asia Pacific Malaria Elimination Network (APMEN) is a network of 20 Asia Pacific countries that are pursuing malaria elimination, as well leaders and experts from key multilateral and academic agencies.
 The Network's mission is to support the achievement of a malaria-free Asia Pacific.